-To my way of seeing it, “Montessori” has ceased to be a meaningful descriptor.
+To my way of seeing it, “Montessori” has become a universalized descriptor, signifying a loose collection of progressive educational principles.

-Montessori’s American publisher refused to print her work under the title Scientific Pedagogy, claiming that the books would never sell, and it’s easy to imagine that such a stuffy sounding title could have kept Montessori’s brilliant insights from gaining popular recognition.
-Understandably, Montessori conceded that the term “Montessori Method” would make her work more accessible for a lay audience.
+Montessori’s American publisher refused to print her work under the title Scientific Pedagogy, though, claiming that the books would never sell.
+Evidently deeming it plausible that the more stuffy-sounding title could keep her insights from gaining recognition among an audience of traditional educators, Montessori conceded to the use of the term “Montessori Method.”

-Just as there are (for example) dozens of varieties of Christians, who all call themselves Christians, yet accuse other self-proclaimed Christians of engaging in un-Christian practices … and just as so-called Mexican restaurants can serve teriyaki if they please … there’s absolutely nothing to prevent self-identified Montessori schools or teachers from offering up anything from Romper Room to College Prep.
+Just as there are (for example) dozens of varieties of Christians, who all call themselves Christians, yet regard other self-proclaimed Christians as embracing un-Christian practices … and just as so-called Mexican restaurants can serve teriyaki if they please … there’s absolutely nothing to prevent self-identified Montessori schools or teachers from offering up anything from Teletubbies to College Prep.
 Anyone at all can hang out a Montessori School sign.

-Critical pedagogical discourse among and between all the presumed Montessori entities is discouraged.
-In the current political climate, funders seeking to promote scalable education reforms have a distaste for the incoherence that obtains when substantive differences prove irreconcilable.
+Unfortunately, critical pedagogical discourse among and between all the presumed Montessori entities has long been discouraged.
+In the current political climate, funders seeking to promote scalable education reforms have a distaste for the incoherence that obtains when substantive differences prove time-consuming or irreconcilable.

-Although one might expect modern Montessori practitioners to turn to logical, systematic, or scientific thinking to advance a common understanding of Dr. Montessori’s work, the various strands of the Montessori community have no tradition or accepted practice of critical inquiry and no means of resolving pedagogical disputes.
+Although one might expect modern Montessori practitioners to turn to logical, systematic, or scientific thinking to advance a common understanding of Dr. Montessori’s work, the various strands of the Montessori community have no tradition or accepted practice of critical discourse and no means of resolving pedagogical disputes.
 Authority to make unilateral judgments about nuances of implementation has always been vested in those who have been anointed as the masters.
-Genuine, critical inquiry coming from the lower echelons is deemed offensive, combative, or disrespectful in the Montessori world.
+Genuine, critical inquiry coming from the lower echelons or disparate certifying bodies is deemed offensive, combative, or disrespectful in the Montessori world.

 In the vacuum created by the passing of the final arbiter, disagreements regarding fidelity to the Montessori’s pedagogical imperatives are simply impossible to resolve satisfactorily on logical or empirical grounds.